 ABSTRACT

-A study conducted in 2022-23 by Maharana Pratap University of Agriculture and Technology examined the adoption of backyard poultry practices among 120 farmers in Udaipur district, Rajasthan, focusing on the Pratapdhan breed under AICRP.
+A study conducted between year 2022 to 2023 in Maharana Pratap University of Agriculture and Technology examined the adoption of backyard poultry practices among 120 farmers in Udaipur district, Rajasthan, focusing on the Pratapdhan breed under AICRP.
 The findings revealed that most farmers (64.17%) had a medium level of adoption, followed by high (19.17%) and low (16.67%) levels.
 Among the various practices, feeding and watering were the most widely adopted (96.92%), followed by breeds and breeding (85.00%), housing (84.17%), and health care (70.42%).
 Overall, adoption was at a medium level, with no significant difference between Girwa and Gogunda tehsils (Z = 0.427, p < 0.01).

 Keywords- Backyard poultry, Adoption level, Pratapdhan breed